jugovicm/DoctorAppointment/README.md

 The API will be available at:
 http://localhost:8080

-4️⃣ Swagger API Documentation
+4️⃣ ## 📌 API Examples

-Once the server is running, API documentation is available at: http://localhost:8080/swagger-ui.html
+For detailed API request examples, see API Examples.

 🔐 Authentication & Authorization